Lucrecia Martel: Recent career

 Martel's fourth feature film Zama premiered at the Venice International Film Festival in August 2017.
 An adaptation of Antonio di Benedetto's 1956 novel of the same name, it narrates the tragic story of Don Diego de Zama, a Spanish colonial functionary stationed in Asunción, Paraguay who waits, in vain, for his superiors to authorize his return home to his wife and family.
 It was an international co-production among eight countries: Argentina, Brazil, Spain, Mexico, France, the U.S., the Netherlands, and Portugal, with stars like Pedro Almodóvar, Gael García Bernal, and Danny Glover among its long list of producers.
 It went on to screen at the Toronto International Film Festival and New York Film Festival and received widespread acclaim from critics.

 For Gatopardo, Mónica Yemayel wrote "Like the other characters of Lucrecia Martel, only now in the late 18th century, Diego de Zama is unable to take charge of his own life; his fate is left in the hands of others.
 The identity that he has imposed on himself and that others have imposed on him is his prison."
 Rolling Stone of Argentina wrote "[Zama] is not an easy bone to crack.
 Martel delivers her most abstract, most ungraspable, most mysterious creation yet."
 British newspaper The Guardian wrote "I hope Martel won't have to wait a further nine years before she makes her next film.
 She's too good a director to be sat on the sidelines for long and Zama may just be her left-field masterpiece; a picture that's antic, sensual and strange, with a top-note of menace and a malarial air."
 The film was chosen to represent Argentina in the Oscar and Goya Awards, the latter of which it received the nomination for Best Spanish Language Foreign Film.

 In May 2018, Martel was filmmaker-in-residence at the University of Cambridge, where she offered a sequence of seminars on her filmmaking practice to students, staff, and the university community.
 Also in 2018, Martel was approached by Marvel Studios to direct Black Widow, but declined because she wanted to be able to direct her own action scenes.

 In May 2019, Martel directed Icelandic singer Björk in Cornucopia, a theatrical concert production at The Shed, an arts center in Manhattan.

 In April 2023, Martel was celebrated as the guest of honor at Visions du Réel, an international documentary film festival in Switzerland.
 During the event, Martel spoke about her upcoming documentary Chocobar, which examines indigenous land rights and the legacy of colonialism in Argentina.
 Describing her first venture into non-fiction, Martel explained, "I am learning as I’m doing, that’s why it’s taking so long."

+Martel directed the 2025 film Our Land, about the murder of indigenous leader Javier Chocobar and the legacy of colonialism on Latin America.